SOLID HARDWOOD FLOORS, COMMERCIAL / RESIDENTIAL

 Floorboards must be carefully inspected for material defects under optimum lighting conditions before and during installation.
 Under no circumstances should products with visible defects be installed.
 Installation express acceptance.

-With batten floors the boards are secret nailed to battens/joists using machine nails or by hand nailing in accordance with the 10 board rule, which is based on the expected maximum relative humidity in the building during the year (refer to the specifier’s information for each installation method).
+With batten floors the floorboards are secret nailed to battens/joists using machine nails or by hand nailing in accordance with the 10 board rule, which is based on the expected maximum relative humidity in the building during the year (refer to the specifier’s information for each installation method).

 Clip system floors are laid as floating floors, and the clip size is determined according to the expected maximum relative humidity in the building during the year (refer to the specifier’s information for each installation method).